Programie/ChromeScreens/README.md

 1 http://another-website.com
 ```

-**You should not configure more instances than attached screens!**
+**Do not configure more instances than screens attached!**

-You have to restart LightDM to see your changes (e.g. *service lightdm restart*).
+You have to restart LightDM to apply your changes (e.g. *service lightdm restart*).

 ## Configure wakeup and suspend

 You can optionally configure your computer to automatically wake it up and suspend it on specific days and at specific times.

-Wakeup and suspend times are configured in the file *conf/suspend-wakeup.conf*.
+Wakeup and suspend times are configured in the file [conf/suspend-wakeup.conf](/conf/suspend-wakeup.conf).

 Each non-empty line not starting with a '#' is read by the script.